 - Optimizing sleep environment.
 A comfortable bedroom can play a significant role in rest.
-Although personal preference is important, research shows that darkness is important for melatonin release and the cooler temperatures also support better sleep.
-Upgrade to the best mattress, pillows, and bedding for your particular needs, too.
-Minimizing disturbances from sounds in and outside the home may also be important for sound sleep.
+Although personal preference is important, research shows thatbest mattress, pillows, and bedding for your particular needs, too.
+Minimizing disturbances from sounds in and outside the home may also be important for sound sleep. is important for melatonin release and the also support better sleep.
+Upgrade to the

 - Managing stress and pain.
 The 2015 Sleep in America poll showed that both stress and pain can significantly affect sleep, and the missing sleep exacerbates both stress and pain, creating a detrimental cycle.
 Developing healthy strategies to manage stress and minimize pain can help improve sleep, and better sleep can in turn support better health.

 - Getting help when needed.
 Many people with sleep disorders don’t seek treatment; for example, it’s estimated that 80% to 90% of sleep apnea cases are undiagnosed.
 If you have extended difficulty getting to bed or find that you aren’t feeling well rested in the morning, don’t ignore the signs — even if you suspect you know the cause.
 There are many tools your healthcare provider can utilize to improve your sleep, from behavioral and lifestyle adjustments to medications.